CopenhagenCenterForGlycomics/glycan.js/README.md

   GlcGal, but another reaction can do Glc -> GalGal = Gal[Glc]Gal ? (non-terminal)...
   Do we do the trimming thing again?
 Test without negative - tag residues, and then test the negative containing ones, ignoring the first round?

-* When given a residue and donor, reduce reaction sets down to ones that are possible so that we can get lists of linkages that can be made.

 ## Things that seem like niche use-cases, but aren't